MomsFriendlyRobotCompany/pycreate2/README.rst

 pyCreate2
 ================

-A python library for controlling the [iRobot Create 2](http://www.irobot.com/About-iRobot/STEM/Create-2.aspx).
+A python library for controlling the `iRobot Create 2 <http://www.irobot.com/About-iRobot/STEM/Create-2.aspx>`_.

 **Still a work in progress**